MLHale/nebraska-gencyber-modules/intro_to_git_and_github/README.md

-# Using Git and Github
+# Introduction to Git and Github

 ### Cybersecurity First Principles in this lesson